chris-j-akers/spongecake-autoreport/README.md

 ```
 ## Running as a Docker Container

-Spongecake Autoreport can be run as a container without having to configure your environment as long as Docker is installed.
+Spongecake Autoreport can be run as a container.
+This means you don't have to install all the required libraries on your own environment.

-First, the Docker image needs to be built.
-Run the following from the repo directory:
+First, the Docker image needs to be built, so run the following from the repo directory:

 `docker image build -t spongecake-autoreport .`

 Spongecake-autoreport, by default, outputs reports to the `/tmp` directory.
-The Dockerfile configures a `/tmp` volume which must be mapped to a directory on the host using the `-v` switch when running.
+The Dockerfile configures a `/tmp` volume which must be mapped to a directory on the host using the `-v` switch when running the container.
 If not, the report will be inaccessible.

-To generate the report, and output to the hosts `/tmp` directory, run:
+For instance, to generate the report and store it in the host's own `/tmp` directory, run:

 `docker container run -v /tmp:/tmp spongecake-autoreport`

-The output will be similar to the above, except Docker doesn't flush `stdout` immediately, so it may take a while before the text is displayed.
+The output will be similar to above, except Docker doesn't flush `stdout` immediately, so it may take a while before the text is fully displayed.

 ## Appendix A - `emailer.py`